V4Fire/Core/src/core/data/middlewares/attach-mock/README.md

 }
 ```

-## Enabling data mocks for a provider
+## Enabling data mocks

-By default, all data mocks is disabled, but you can enable it just type to a console of a browser:
+By default, all data mocks are disabled, but you can enable it just type to a console of a browser:

 ```js
 // Enables mocks for the User provider